ehjaylorenzo2-byte/Better-Me/README.md

    npx web-push generate-vapid-keys
    ```
 2. Put the **public** key in `.env.local` as `VITE_VAPID_PUBLIC_KEY` (and in your hosting provider's environment variables for production).

+   > Vite bakes `VITE_*` values into the bundle **at build time**, so adding the
+   > variable in Vercel is not enough on its own — you have to redeploy
+   > afterwards or the shipped app will still have no key and the Enable button
+   > will fail without saying why.
 3. Deploy the reminder Edge Function:
    ```bash
    supabase functions deploy send-reminders --no-verify-jwt